 back to topOnce you're inside the courthouse

 - Stay together with whoever came with you while inside the courthouse.
-Ask your friend/family member person to keep an eye on the surroundings and pay attention to safety considerations.
-If you need to use the bathroom and it has a lot of stalls, ask your friend/ family member to come into the bathroom with you.
-If your friend/ family member is the opposite sex than you, ask him/her to wait outside the bathroom for you.
+Ask your friend/family member to keep an eye on the surroundings and pay attention to safety considerations.
+If you need to use the bathroom and it has a lot of stalls, ask your friend/family member to come into the bathroom with you.
+If your friend/family member is unable to come into the bathroom with you, ask him/her to wait outside the bathroom for you.

 - Ask the bailiff or courthouse security to keep the abuser away from you.
 Let the bailiff or courthouse security know if the abuser sits near you or tries to harass you.
 If you have a restraining order, remember that the order is still in effect while you are in the courthouse.
-If the abuser violates the order while in the waiting room or on line to the courthouse, you can report it to a court officer or call the police.
+If the abuser violates the order while in the waiting room or in line at the courthouse entrance, you can report it to a court officer or call the police.

-- If the judge doesn't detain the abuser, think about letting the abuser leave the courthouse first, then wait a long time before leaving and try to leave out of a different exit than the main exit.
+- If the judge or court officer won’t detain the abuser, think about letting the abuser leave the courthouse first, then wait a long time before leaving and try to leave out of a different exit than the main exit.
 However, even if you wait a long time, be aware that the abuser could still be out there waiting for you so be observant.

-- Have a police officer or sheriff walk out of the courthouse with you and walk you to your car.
+- Have a police officer or sheriff walk out of the courthouse with you and walk you to your car if possible.

 back to top